mwvgroup/tom_pittgoogle/docs/source/auth.rst

 -   re-authenticate every time a query is run.

 -   interact via the command line.
-When running a query from the TOM site's "Query a Broker" page, the process will hang until the user follows the prompts on the command line and completes the authentication.
+When running a query from the TOM site's "Query a Broker" page, **the process will hang until the user follows the prompts on the command line and completes the authentication**.
 The site may temporarily crash until this is completed.

 (TODO: integrate the OAuth with Django, and automatically refresh tokens)

 **Workflow** - The user will:

-1. Visit a URL, which will be displayed on the command line when the `Consumer` class is initialized (currently, when the `Broker`'s ``fetch_alerts`` is called).
+#.
+Visit a URL, which will be displayed on the command line when the `Consumer`
+    class is initialized (currently, when the `Broker`'s ``fetch_alerts`` is called).

-2. Log in to their Google account.
-This authenticates their access to make API calls through the project.
+#.
+Log in to their Google account.
+This authenticates their access to make API calls
+    through the project.

-3. Authorize this `PittGoogleConsumer` app/module to make API calls on their behalf.
+#.
+Authorize this `PittGoogleConsumer` app/module to make API calls on their behalf.
     This only needs to be done once for each API access "scope" (Pub/Sub, BigQuery, and Logging).

-4. Respond to the prompt on the command line by entering the full URL of the webpage they are redirected to after completing the above.
+#.
+Respond to the prompt on the command line by entering the full URL of the webpage
+    they are redirected to after completing the above.

 **What happens next?** - The `Consumer`:

--   Completes the instantiation of an ``OAuth2Session``, which is used to either make HTTP requests directly, or instantiate a credentials object for the Python client.
+#.
+Completes the instantiation of an ``OAuth2Session``,
+    which is used to either make HTTP requests directly, or instantiate a credentials object for the Python client.

--   Instantiates a ``Client`` object to make API calls with (Python methods only).
+#.
+Instantiates a ``Client`` object to make API calls with (Python methods only).

--   Checks that it can successfully connect to the requested resource.
+#.
+Checks that it can successfully connect to the requested resource.